 If your cookies still stick, use a small spatula or offset spatula to press the cookie out of the mold.

 How do I prevent the rolling pin from sticking to the dough?

 To keep the cookie dough from sticking to the dough, first ensure that you let the dough chill in the fridge for at least 30 minutes.
 Cold dough is less likely to become sticky.

 You can also prevent your rolling pin from sticking by dusting it with a bit of flour.
 You can also layer the cookie dough between sheets of parchment paper and roll it out.
 When you’re ready to cut, peel away the top layer of parchment and press the cookie cutters into the dough.

 How do you make cutout cookies that keep their shape?

 Choosing the right recipe is key to making cutout cookies that will keep their shape.
 A sturdy dough made with confectioners’ sugar instead of granulated sugar is a great option.
 It’s also important to use chilled dough.
 If your dough is too warm, the butter will melt too quickly in the oven.
-(Check out these other tips to keep cookies from spreading.)

 What else can you use cookie cutters for?

 There are many other ways to use cookie cutters that don’t involve baking—use them as a stencil for crafts, hang them as Christmas ornaments or use them to make fun-shaped pancakes.
 You can also repurpose cookie cutter shapes in creative ways—a diamond can be an elf, a crescent moon can be a watermelon and a Christmas bell can be a ghost!